Differentially Private Estimation and Inference in High-Dimensional Regression with FDR Control: Differentially Private Confidence Interval

-\end{Lemma}
+\end{lemma}

-The theoretical property of $\hat{\bw}_j$ by Algorithm \ref{alg3} is shown in Lemma \ref{lem:est_w_bic}.
-Compared to the case when the sparsity level is known, the proposed algorithm introduces an additional factor of $\log(n)$ in the privacy cost component of the error bound due to the DP-BIC selection.
-Using the ``tracing attack" technique developed in \cite{cai2019cost}, one can easily show that the error bound in Lemma \ref{lem:est_w_bic} matches the minimax lower bound up to a logarithmic factor of $n$.
+One can show that the first two terms in the error bound of Lemma \ref{lem:est_w_bic} match the minimax lower bound, up to a logarithmic factor of $n$, using the ``tracing attack" technique developed in \cite{cai2019cost}.
+Compared with the case where the sparsity level $s_j$ is known, the proposed algorithm introduces an additional factor of $\log(n)$ in the privacy cost component of the error bound due to the DP-BIC selection step.
+The privacy error can be further reduced under additional assumptions, as discussed earlier.

-After obtaining the private estimator $\hat{\bm w}_j$, we propose the following de-biased estimator to facilitate private inference:
+After obtaining the private estimator $\hat{\boldsymbol{w}}_j$, we propose the following differentially private debiased estimator to facilitate private inference: